Oregon Treaty: Issues arising from treaty

-Ambiguities in the wording of the Oregon Treaty regarding the route of the boundary, which was to follow "the deepest channel" out to the Strait of Juan de Fuca and beyond to the open ocean, resulted in the Pig War, another boundary dispute in 1859 over the San Juan Islands.
+Ambiguities in the wording of the hastily negotiated Oregon Treaty regarding the maritime boundary, which was to follow "the deepest channel" out to the Strait of Juan de Fuca and beyond to the open ocean, resulted in the Pig War.
+The bloodless war of 1859 over which country owned the San Juan Islands had only one casualty, a large black pig.
 The dispute was peacefully resolved after a decade of confrontation and military bluster during which the local British authorities consistently lobbied London to seize back the Puget Sound region entirely, as the Americans were busy elsewhere with the Civil War.

+The loss of navigation rights on the Columbia, together with the strait-line boundary, which climbs mountains and crosses rivers, lakes and canyons rather than following natural boundaries, had effectively isolated the young British Colony.
+Direct access to London via Hudson Bay and the York Factory Express brigade route was cut off.
+The remaining colony was just a small window on the Pacific, after the heart of Columbia District was ceded to the United States.

 The San Juans dispute was not resolved until 1872 when, under the 1871 Treaty of Washington, an arbitrator (William I, German Emperor) chose the American-preferred marine boundary via Haro Strait, to the west of the islands, over the British preference for Rosario Strait which lay to their east.

-The treaty also had the unintended consequence of putting what became Point Roberts, Washington on the "wrong" side of the border.
-A peninsula, jutting south from Canada into Boundary Bay, was made by the agreement, as land south of the 49th parallel, a separate fragment of the United States.
+The Oregon treaty also had the consequence of putting what became Point Roberts, Washington, on the "wrong" side of the border.
+The southern tip of the peninsula, jutting south from Canada into Boundary Bay, as 'mainland' south of the 49th parallel became a pene-exclave of the United States.

 According to American historian Thomas C. McClintock, the British public welcomed the treaty:

 Frederick Merk's statement that the "whole British press" greeted the news of the Senate's ratification of Lord Aberdeen's proposed treaty with "a sigh of relief" and "universal satisfaction" comes close to being accurate.
 The Whig, Tory, and independent newspapers agreed in their expressions of satisfaction with the treaty.
 Though a few newspapers had at least mild reservations, the strong condemnation that had greeted the Webster-Ashburton Treaty (which determined the northeast boundary between the United States and Canada) was completely absent.
 Lord Aberdeen had been determined to prevent such a response to the Oregon Treaty, and obviously, he was extremely successful.